Shoshie-coding/hebrew-language/README.md

 - iPhone XS

 ### **Bugs**
+#### Known Bug
+I manually tested this on a Lenovo tablet and a Samsung one, the header image on the Home page is not displaying.
+I cannot see this issue in Chrome in Dev tools, therefore at the moment I don't have a way to test this.

 #### **Hebrew letters issue**
 - When trying to validate my HTML code with W3C, Hebrew letters were not recognized as I was using vowels with them.